RichardLitt/low-resource-languages/Entry Content Template.md

 _These are just some thoughts which have not been fully baked.
-For instance the order of itemes is not yet established.
-Taxonomies are not yet establsihed for various segments like OS._
+For instance the order of items is not yet established.
+Taxonomies are not yet established for various segments like OS._
+_Further consideration of a entry content should consult the [DCMI Tools Metadata Application Profile](http://dublincore.org/groups/tools/map.shtml) and an associated PDF/Paper: [DCMI-Tools: Ontologies for Digital Application Description](http://elpub.scix.net/data/works/att/123_elpub2007.content.pdf).
+Both of these resources make mention of a ontology called DOAP. https://github.com/edumbill/doap/wiki_